A Landmark Musical that Captured a Unique Cultural Experience with Great Artistry and Emotional Depth

 The 20-member orchestra performs the score under Music Director Alby Potts exquisitely, with sumptuous, idiomatic style and exuding charisma.
 All of the design elements of the production, in fact, were without fail.
 The combination of lighting by Japhy Weideman and sound by Jonathan Burke enhances the quicksilver changes of mood considerably.

-The outline of buildings of Anatevka sometimes hover high above the stage (Anna Louizos’ fondness for levitating set pieces here has symbolic resonance), and as the production progresses, they seem to grow smaller; soon we see them from a greater distance.
+The outline of buildings of Anatevka sometimes hover high above the stage (Anna Louizos’ levitating set pieces here has symbolic resonance), and as the production progresses, they seem to grow smaller; soon we see them from a greater distance.
 By the climactic tableau they have disappeared entirely.
 All we see are people in transit, carrying the few possessions they can bring with them in their carts or in their handbags, moving with a weary but steady gait into an unknown future, an image that might have been taken from the front page of a newspaper on almost any day this year.

 LA MIRADA THEATRE FOR THE PERFORMING ARTS & McCOY RIGBY ENTERTAINMENT PRESENT, Tony Award winner JASON ALEXANDER starring as “Tevye” in FIDDLER ON THE ROOF; Book by JOSEPH STEIN; Music by JERRY BOCK; Lyrics by SHELDON HARNICK; Original Broadway production directed and choreographed by JEROME ROBBINS; Originally produced on the New York stage by HAROLD PRINCE; Musical Direction by ALBY POTTS; Choreography by LEE MARTINO; Direction by LONNY PRICE; Scenic Design by ANNA LOUIZOS; Lighting Design by JAPHY WEIDMAN; Sound Design by JONATHAN BURKE; Costume Coordination by ADAM RAMIREZ; Hair/Wig Design by KAITLIN YAGEN; Properties Design by KEVIN WILLIAMS.
 The Dialect Coach is TIM MONICH.
 The Fight Choreographer is ERIK GRATTON.
 Casting by MICHAEL DONOVAN CSA; RICHIE FERRIS CSA.
 The Production Stage Manager is JOHN W. CALDER III.